AlexandreHugoMathieu/alexandremathieu.github.io/_posts/2024-09-16-bypassdiode.md

 # II.
 Root causes

 The reasons for diode failures can appear at different stages:
-- Manufacturing: wrong specification [4], non-functional diode, diode inversed at the assembling phase, wrongly-connected...
+- **Manufacturing**: wrong specification [4], non-functional diode, diode inversed at the assembling phase, wrongly-connected...
 [1].
 Mechanical shock or electrostatic discharge during the PV module assembling phase might also trigger diode failures [1].
-- Installation: Wrong installation (inversed or not properly connected [3]), mechanical stress on junction boxes, shocks… [1]
+- **Installation**: Wrong installation (inversed or not properly connected [3]), mechanical stress on junction boxes, shocks… [1]
-- Operation: Diode aging mechanisms, junction box corrosion events… [1] , electrostatic discharge and thermal runaways [5].
+- **Operation**: Diode aging mechanisms, junction box corrosion, events with mechanical stresses [1] , electrostatic discharge and thermal runaways [5].

-Electrostatic discharge occurs when a large current passes through the diode over a short period of time, which can occur, for instance, occur due to a lightning strike [5].
-Thermal runaway occurs when the heat dissipation transition to another configuration model is too high to for the diode itself and ultimately leads to destroy the diode.
+Electrostatic discharge occurs when a large current passes through the diode over a short period of time, which can occur, for instance, due to a lightning strike [5].
+Thermal runaway occurs when the heat dissipation from a transition to another operation mode is too high to for the diode itself.
 [5], [6]

 <div align="center">
     <img src="https://alexandrehugomathieu.github.io/alexandremathieu.github.io//images/bypassdiode_images/runaway.PNG"
     width="50%">
     <figcaption> Figure 2: Diode failed by thermal runaway [2] </figcaption>
-&nbsp
+&nbsp;
 </div>

 Note that when diodes are operating a higher number hours than expected, their lifetime decreases [1], [3] due, notably, to aging mechanisms and higher operating temperatures.
 For instance, in case of recurrent partial shading, bypass diodes might be operating more often, increasing the likelihood of diode failures [1], [3].

-Bypass diode failures are functions of its operating temperature in several models such as the Semikron model  [7] or the formula from the military MIL-HDBK-217  handbook [8].
+Bypass diode failures are functions of their operating temperature as introduced in several models such as the Semikron model  [7] or the formula from the military MIL-HDBK-217  handbook [8].
 The Semikron model notably captures thermal cycling to estimate the semiconductor lifetime while the MIL-HDB-217 enables to calculate the failure rate based on the operating temperature.
-For (low frequency) diode components, MIL-HDBK-217 [8] especially formulates the failure rate - $\lambda $ in failure per million hours according to the following equation:
+For (low frequency) diode components, MIL-HDBK-217 [8] especially formulates the failure rate $\lambda $ in failure per million hours according to the following equation:

 $$ \lambda = \lambda_b \cdot \Pi_T  \cdot \Pi_S  \cdot \Pi_Q   \cdot \Pi_E $$

 Where:
-- $ \lambda_b $, The base failure rate: 0.0030 for Schottky diode
+- $ \lambda_b $, the base failure rate: 0.0030 for Schottky diode.
-- $ \Pi_T $, The temperature factor, for general purpose, with $T_j$ the component temperature, it can be expressed as $$ \Pi_T  = exp(-3091 \cdot (\frac{1}{T_j +273} - \frac{1}{298}) $$
+- $ \Pi_T $, the temperature factor.
+For general purpose, with $T_j$ the component temperature, it can be expressed as $$ \Pi_T  = exp(-3091 \cdot (\frac{1}{T_j +273} - \frac{1}{298})) $$.
-- $ \Pi_S $ ,The electrical stress factor
+- $ \Pi_S $ ,the electrical stress factor.
-- $ \ Pi_Q  $, The quality factor: 5.5 for lower quality for instance
+- $ \ Pi_Q  $, the quality factor, equal to 5.5 for lower quality for instance.
-- $ \Pi_E $, The environmental factor: 2.4 for GF, ground-fixed defined as “Moderately controlled environments such as installation in permanent racks with adequate cooling air and possible installation unheated buildings; includes permanent installation of air traffic control radar and communications facilities”
+- $ \Pi_E $, the environmental factor.

-Then, those are predominant in hot climates [9].
-Bypass diode failures are primarily revealed during the first ten years of the PV installation [1], [3].
+Then, those failures are more prone in hot climates [9].
+Also, bypass diode failures are primarily revealed during the first ten years of the PV installation [1], [3].
 Golnas highlights that bypass diodes are responsible for 3% of the PV module tickets over 350 PV systems operated by SunEdison [10].

 # III.
 Signatures & simultaneous failures